Dhevine/Interactive-pricing-component-landing-page/README-template.md

 ### What I learned

-I learnt how to use CSS suport property to tweak some styles on different browser
+I learnt how to use CSS support property to tweak some styles on different browser

 ```css
 @supports (-moz-appearance: none){